Article Contents:

 A post is not just a 'large baluster'.
 It is a load-bearing support on which the rigidity of the entire system depends.
 The fastening must be as reliable as possible.

 Critical moment: after installing each post, check verticality with a level.
 Deviation of more than 1 mm per meter of height — redo it.
-Half a millimeter of deviation at the bottom end at handrail level turns into 4–5 mm — and this is already visible to the naked eye.
+Half a millimeter deviation at the bottom end at handrail level turns into 4–5 mm — and this is already visible to the naked eye.

 Stage four: preparing balusters for installation